 Regardless of when you choose to be sworn in, you must enroll with the State Bar of Georgia within 60 days of your swearing-in date to avoid paying a late registration penalty. ($100)

-If you reside out of state and wish to be sworn in by proxy, contact Nicholas Cotten with the Fulton County Superior Court Clerks office at email@example.com for additional information.
+If you reside out of state and wish to be sworn in by proxy, email Nicholas Cotten with the Fulton County Superior Court Clerks office for additional information.

 After being sworn in, the enrollment forms listed below need to be completed and mailed with your payment to: